 The idea that “dilution is the solution to pollution” means that substances in wastewater are not harmful in small concentrations.
 In the case of Linköping, treated wastewater is about 1/27th of the flow of the River Stångån, which suggests limited opportunity for dilution.
 We do not fully understand how pharmaceutical residues interact with each other and in the environment, and what concentrations are “safe”.
 Under the precautionary principle, there is an argument to remove these residues before they reach the environment.

 Ozonation is often used to purify drinking water before it reaches our homes, but it is not a typical step in sewage treatment.
 The bubbling of ozone (O3) through wastewater breaks down pharmaceutical residues and kills pathogens.

 So what happens after you flush the toilet?
 The answer depends on where you live.
+If you live in suburban or urban areas, your toilet is probably connected to a centralized sewage treatment plant.
 Below I describe the process at Linköping.
 Other treatment plants may not perform all steps or may use different techniques.

 Step 1: Sewers transport wastewater to the plant.

 Step 2.
 Mechanical screens remove items that cannot be removed during treatment: tampons, wipes, condoms, toys, etc. Depending on where you live, these items are incinerated or sent to a landfill.